-To sum up, this research takes advantage of the R̥gvedic evidences to shed a light on the duplicity of the Indo-European root *u̯en-/*u̯en-H; moreover, it deals with the development of van- / vani- along the R̥gvedic and post-R̥gvedic texts, charting the change in the use of the verb.
-Finally, it is concerned with a third aspect, namely the diastratic distribution of the meaning “to desire”.
+In summary, this study capitalises on the R̥gvedic attestations to shed a light on the duality of the Indo-European root *u̯en-/*u̯en-H and deals with the development of van-/vani- in the R̥gvedic and post-R̥gvedic texts, charting changes in the use of the verb.
+Finally, it is concerned with a third aspect, namely the diastratic distribution of the meaning to desire.

-Criteria of the work and selection of the texts
+Selection criteria for the texts

-As pointed out above, linguistics and especially semantics represent the guiding lines of this research.
-Nonetheless, dealing with texts conceived for ritual actions also entails the use of other branches as anthropology and ethnology; moreover, interpretation of a linguistic datum, and especially of a semantic development, cannot be performed out in the space: this means that often we will see how, for example, historical investigations into the Vedic period will form the basis and support of the work, furnishing it with a way to proceed.
-In my opinion, it is not just a need that forces a linguist to address other branches in order to place the object of research in a broader context.
-It is, indeed, inherent to the real meaning of one’s work to be part of a wider process and potentially contribute one’s data within the broad picture.
+As discussed above, this book is essentially a study in the field of linguistics, and more specifically, semantics.
+Nonetheless, dealing with texts composed for ritual actions also entails drawing on other disciplines like anthropology and ethnology.
+Moreover, the interpretation of linguistic data, and especially of semantic developments, cannot be performed in a vacuum.
+For this reason, historical investigations into the Vedic period form a framework in which linguistic analysis is performed.
+It is not mere necessity that compels linguists to address other branches of knowledge in order to place their object of research in a broader context.
+It is, rather, at core of the work of a linguist to be part of a wider process, potentially contributing to an understanding of the broader picture.
+What follows is a brief review of some key concepts from the relevant literature.

-Returning to some key-concepts, I would like point them out here and provide the relevant references.
-The idea of semantic field as a lexical field applied to some content domain, insofar as the meaning of a word is regarded as a cluster of semantic components, has recently been employed in Vedic studies in particular by Roesler 2004.
+The idea of semantic fields, understood as lexical fields applicable to certain domains, where the meaning of a word is regarded as a cluster of semantic components, has recently been employed in Vedic studies in particular by Roesler (2004